Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 1. Log into the AWS console, navigate to EC2, and click **Launch Instance**.
 2. Choose an Amazon Machine Image (AMI): Go to the AWS Marketplace tab, search for “centos”, and select **CentOS 7 (x86_64) - with Updates HVM**.
 This image has no software cost, but will incur AWS usage fees.
 3. Review the AMI details and click **Continue**.
 4. On the Instance Type page, select “t2.medium”.
 T2.Medium is a good starting point for Kubernetes deployments.
 You may want to choose a larger instance type, depending on your application workloads.
 Click **Next: Configure Instance Details**.
 5. On the Configure Instance Details page, configure options appropriate for your organization.
 Click **Next: Add Storage**.
 6. On the Add Storage page, keep the default size of 8 GiB.
 (Kubernetes can run on any storage class or volume type.)
 Click **Next: Add Tags**.
 7. On the Add Tags page, add tags as required.
 Click **Next: Configure Security Group**.
 8. On the Configure Security Group page, configure the following firewall rules:
-  - **SSH**: TCP port 22
+  - **SSH**: `TCP port 22`
-  - **Custom TCP**: TCP port 6443
+  - **Custom TCP**: `TCP port 6443`
 9. Click **Review and Launch**.
 10. A dialog appears, prompting you to select an existing key pair or create a new one.
 If you already have an AWS key pair, select it in the list.
 If not, select **Create a new key pair**.
 Enter a key pair name, such as kubernetes-aws-vcommander, and click **Download Key Pair**.
 See [Managing Key Pairs](http://docs.embotics.com/vCommander/managing-key-pairs.htm) to learn more.
 11. Save the .pem file to a known location.
-   **Important**: Do not lose your SSH private key file!
+   **Important**: Do not lose your SSH private key file.
 This PEM-encoded file is required to connect the vCommander workflow to the deployed EC2 instances.
 12. Click **Launch Instances**.
 13. Under Instances, right-click the instance and select **Image > Create Image**.